top of page

 Tattoos are expensive for many reasons.
 Artists are exposing themselves to potential viruses/diseases from human blood/bodily fluids during the tattoo procedure, so one might consider the cost to be like hazard pay.
 We do take all the necessary precautions to avoid this, but there is always a possibility for accidental cross-contamination/exposure.

-In addition, most tattoo artists operate on a sole-proprietor basis and unless they work in a shop that alleviates a portion of responsibilities and costs, not only are they the Artist/Worker (paid only when they make a tattoo), they are also the Business Owner, Administrator, Supply Orderer, Cleaner, Scheduler, Marketer, Photographer, etc., all of which would be considered unpaid time.
+In addition, most tattoo artists operate on a sole-proprietor basis and unless they work in a shop that alleviates a portion of responsibilities and costs, not only are they the Artist (paid only when they make a tattoo), they are also the Business Owner, Administrator, Supply Orderer, Cleaner, Scheduler, Marketer, Photographer, etc., all of which would be considered unpaid time.

 Tattoo costs consider all of these facets.